PRP and the role of nutrition: Optimizing patient response through pre- and post-therapeutic measures

 Link: https://pubmed.ncbi.nlm.nih.gov/39853939/

-The technology behind PRP: precision for optimal results
+The technology behind PRP: precision in preparation

-Source: https://prpmed.de/en/centrifuge
+Source: https://prpmed.de/en/index.php?controller=category

 DUO PRF/PRP centrifuge DUO PRF/PRP centrifuge 2